permit pdb2gmx to choose a kind of HIS based on proton position

 will crash due to non-existence of HE2 while HD1 is present.

-#6 Updated by Rossen Apostolov about 7 years ago
+#6 Updated by Rossen Apostolov over 7 years ago

 With the latest 4-5-patches: